 The highlight of the North Rim trail is the suspension bridge that crosses above the Gorge, with impressive views of the canyon from a totally different vantage point!

-When to Visit Watkins Glen
+Best Time to Visit Watkins Glen State Park

 Quick Tip: Visit Watkins Glen State Park early in the morning, spring through fall.
 Watkins Glen is extremely crowded May to October.
 Avoid Holiday weekends and try to visit on weekdays.